jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

-    logical, timing, and power views used in Synopsys DC and Cadence Innovus, but in addition we need to provide switching activity information for every net in the design (which comes from the `.saif` file), adn capacitance information for every net in the design (which comes from the `.spef` file).
+    logical, timing, and power views used in Synopsys DC and Cadence Innovus, but in addition we need to provide switching activity information for every net in the design (which comes from the `.saif` file), and capacitance information for every net in the design (which comes from the `.spef` file).
 Synopsys PT puts the switching activity, capacitance, clock frequency, and voltage together to estimate the power consumption of every net and thus every module in the